 These indulgent gluten free kolaches are the best way to start your day.
 This is an easy gluten free kolache recipe that will impress the entire family.
 Perfect for holidays and family gatherings.

 Imagine flaky pastry dough filled with your favorite fruit jam.
-Now take it over the top with a sweet glaze and you have the best gluten free dessert!
+Now, take it over the top with a sweet glaze, and you have the best gluten free dessert!
 It has the perfect flavor combination of sweet fruit and flaky crust!
 You can also make them with Nutella for a sinfully delicious treat.

-Ingredient notes:
+Ingredient Notes:

-- Xanthan gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+- Xanthan Gum – If your gluten free flour blend doesnโt contain xanthan gum or guar gum, please add 1 teaspoon.

 Add in the rest of the wet ingredients and whisk to blend.

-Step 3: Pour the wet ingredients into the dry ingredients and mix well.
+Step 3: Mix the wet ingredients into the dry ingredients.

 Step 4: Cover your bowl with plastic wrap and allow your dough to rise for one hour.